spryker/spryker-docs/docs/scos/user/features/202204.0/configurable-product-feature-overview.md

 *Configuration parameters* are used by shops to interact with product configurators.

-*Display parameters* display product configuration on the Storefront and in the Back Office.
+*Display parameters* are used to display product configuration on the Storefront and in the Back Office.

 Display parameter values are usually converted from configuration parameter values to show data in a user-friendly format.
 For example, a product configurator passes the configuration parameter to a shop: `"time_of_the_day": 3`.
 Since, in the configurator, `3` stands for `afternoon`, the shop displays **Preferred time of the day: Afternoon**.